KatyRoffe/can-of-books-backend/README.md

 > Finish time: 5:30 / initial code completed: waiting for TA for assistance with Database
 > Resume time: 6:20 / Received assistence from Hexx and notes via Slack from JB
 > Finish time: 6:40
-> Actual time needed to complete: approx 4 hours
+> Actual time needed to complete: 3 hours, 5 minutes
 ---

 ## Credit and Collaborations